Sarterin/Sarterin/README.md

 ### About Me :
 I am a Frontend Software Developer from Belarus.
-I have dual citizenship of Belarus and Russia.
 - I mainly develop new functionality, maintain the current code base, and lead the epic global refactoring of the project..

 - I also do internships, interviews, code reviews, and deploy patches and releases.